-Costco Wholesale Five Forces Analysis (Porter’s Model)
+Costco Five Forces Analysis & Recommendations (Porter’s Model)

 This Five Forces analysis of Costco Wholesale Corporation indicates strong forces in the industry environment.
 Suppliers have the weakest force affecting the company.
 This competitive situation highlights the importance of competitive advantages for long-term success in the retail market.
-Developing or reinforcing the market presence and other strengths outlined in the SWOT analysis of Costco Wholesale can reduce the impact of the competitive rivalry demonstrated in this Five Forces analysis.
+Developing or reinforcing the market presence and other strengths outlined in the SWOT analysis of Costco Wholesale can reduce the impact of competitive rivalry demonstrated in this Five Forces analysis.

-Summary: Five Forces Analysis of Costco Wholesale
+Summary & Recommendations: Five Forces Analysis of Costco Wholesale

-Costco Wholesale faces external factors with varying intensities.
+Costco faces external factors with varying intensities.
 These intensities may change over time.
 At present, the following are the Five Forces in Costco’s industry environment, with their respective intensities:

-1. Competitive rivalry or competition (strong force)
+1. Competitive rivalry or competition: Strong force

-2. Bargaining power of buyers or customers (strong force)
+2. Bargaining power of buyers or customers: Strong force

-3. Bargaining power of suppliers (weak force)
+3. Bargaining power of suppliers: Weak force

-4. Threat of substitutes or substitution (strong force)
+4. Threat of substitutes or substitution: Strong force

-5. Threat of new entrants or new entry (moderate force)
+5. Threat of new entrants or new entry: Moderate force

 Competitive Rivalry or Competition with Costco (Strong Force)

-• Large number of firms (strong force)
+• Large number of retail firms (strong force)

 • High variety of firms (strong force)

-• Low switching costs (strong force)
+• Consumers’ low switching costs (strong force)

 Bargaining Power of Costco’s Customers/Buyers (Strong Force)

-• Low switching costs (strong force)
+• Buyers’ low switching costs (strong force)

-• High availability of substitutes (strong force)
+• High availability of substitute goods (strong force)

 • High quality of information (strong force)

-The low switching costs mean that Costco’s customers can easily transfer to other retailers, like Walmart’s Sam’s Club.
-Also, Costco consumers have many substitutes to choose from.
-Moreover, through the Internet, the company’s customers can easily access information about prices and offers among competing retailers.
-As a result, it becomes even easier for them to transfer to the retailers that have the best offers.
-These external factors indicate that Costco Wholesale Corporation must consider the bargaining power of buyers as among the top issues in this Five Forces analysis.
 The development of the retail business revolves around addressing buyer power.
 This is so because Costco’s mission statement and vision statement focus on satisfying customers through quality, accessibility, and affordability.
 These variables help mitigate the impact of the bargaining power of customers described in this Five Forces analysis.
 In addition, Costco’s marketing mix (4P) presents attractive shopping options that help reduce the likelihood of customers shopping elsewhere.
 This approach to marketing also mitigates the undesirable effects of the buyer power determined in this Five Forces analysis.

 Bargaining Power of Costco’s Suppliers (Weak Force)

 Suppliers affect Costco’s business and the retail industry environment.
 The demands and impact of suppliers on businesses are covered in this element of the Five Forces analysis.
-The following are the external factors that create the weak bargaining power of suppliers in Costco’s case:
+The following are external factors that create the weak bargaining power of suppliers in Costco’s case:

-• Large population of suppliers (weak force)
+• Large population of merchandise suppliers (weak force)

 • High overall supply (weak force)

-• Low forward integration (weak force)
+• Low forward integration among suppliers (weak force)

 Threat of Substitutes or Substitution (Strong Force)

-• Low switching costs (strong force)
+• Customers’ low switching costs (strong force)

-• High availability of substitutes (strong force)
+• High availability of substitute goods (strong force)

 • High performance-to-price ratio of substitutes (strong force)